ISG-ICS/cloudberry/docs/quick-start.md

 start feed TweetFeed;
 ```

-The following shell command ingests the data from a local file into AsterixDB using the defined `TweetFeed`:
+The following shell command ingests the data from a local file with tweets into AsterixDB using the defined `TweetFeed`:

 ```bash